Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Initial Depth Map Estimation

-We select six lenslet images circled with the red solid line in Fig.~\ref{FIG:FigCapturedAndPhaseMap}(b) for phase guided stereo matching.
-Due to the directionality of the phase, we exclude the target lenslets that hold $\textbf{g} \cdot \textbf{u}/(|\textbf{g}||\textbf{u}|) < \cos\left(\pi/3\right)$, where the phase gradient $\textbf{g}=\left[ G_x~~G_y \right]$, $G_x$ and $G_y$ are the medians of the horizontal and vertical gradient of $\phi$ within a $7\times7$ square window centered at the template pixel, $\textbf{u}$ is the unit vector from the template to target lenslet, from which we ensure the phase gradient maintains a sufficient component along the epipolar.
+We select six lenslet images circled with the red solid line in Fig.~\ref{FIG:FigPSADWeight}(a) for phase-guided stereo matching.
+Due to the directionality of the phase, we exclude the target lenslets that hold $\frac{\textbf{g} \cdot \textbf{u}}{|\textbf{g}||\textbf{u}|} < \cos\left(\pi/3\right)$, where the phase gradient $\textbf{g}=\left[ G_x~~G_y \right]$, $G_x$ and $G_y$ are the medians of the horizontal and vertical gradient of $\phi$ within a $7\times7$ square window centered at the template pixel, $\textbf{u}$ is the unit vector from the template to target lenslet, from which we ensure the phase gradient maintains a sufficient component along the epipolar.

 Different from the stereo matching of grayscale images, we focus on the absolute value rather than the gradient or relative value in phase-based matching.
-Thus, the sum of absolute differences (SAD) is relatively appropriate among the block matching methods.
-However, its accuracy diminishes when the occluder in the lenslet image begins to dominate over non-occluded pixels.
+Thus, the sum of absolute differences (SAD) is relatively appropriate among the block-matching methods.
+However, its accuracy diminishes when the occluder in the lenslet image begins to dominate over non-occluded pixels, resulting in errors at depth discontinuities.

 For suppressing the depth discontinuous error, we propose a PSAD algorithm for stereo matching, based on two key assumptions to increase the robustness, 1) \textbf{phase adjacency}: in the wrapped phase $\phi$, the closer the phase difference between two pixels is to 0 or $2\pi$, the more likely they are to be adjacent in 3D space, and 2) \textbf{pixel adjacency}: the closer the distance between two pixels, the more likely they are to be adjacent in 3D space.
 Consequently, spatial adjacency can be used for weighting the cost function.
 Moreover, to more precisely describe the spatial adjacency, the phase gradient should be considered.
 Thus, we model the tangent plane of phase with the gradient information of phase map neighboring the template pixel $\textbf{\textit{s}}^c_j$ as